-Upon mains failure or voltage out of range, the rectifier and internal charger will stop running, and the battery will supply power to the load through the inverter.
-When the mains is recovered, the system will automatically transfer back to the normal mode without any manual intervention, and the power to the load will not be interrupted.
+Upon mains failure or voltage is out of range, the rectifier and internal charger will stop running, and the battery will supply power to the load through the inverter.
+When the mains is recovered, the system returns to the normal mode without any manual intervention, and the power to the load is not interrupted.

-In Battery mode, the run indicator (green) is on, alarm indicator (yellow) is on, and the buzzer beeps every second.
+In Battery mode, the run indicator (green) is ON, alarm indicator (yellow) is ON, and the buzzer beeps every second.
 The 'Current' page in LCD will display 'On Battery'.

-NOTE: 1.
-The battery has been fully charged before delivery.
+1. The battery has been fully charged before delivery.
 However, some loss of capacity is inevitable during transportation and storage.
-Therefore, it is important to charge the battery for eight hours before putting the UPS into operation for the first time, to ensure it can provide adequate backup time.
+Therefore, it is important to charge the battery for eight hours before connecting the UPS into operation for the first time, to ensure it can provide adequate backup time.